 People might say I’m running; I’m 28 years young and have lived in five countries outside my homeland.
 My love story with travel began 18 years ago when my godmother took me on a weeklong holiday to Egypt and I haven’t stopped exploring the world ever since.
 I’m not running away from anything, I’m sprinting toward all the love the world has to offer; the different cultures, the people, the history, the perspectives and the languages.
 For every travel story comprised of beautiful experiences, there’s one that’s filled with feelings of sadness, disappointment, loneliness and disempowerment.
-Here are 5 tips for finding peace and feeling right at home in a country that is not yet yours.
+Here are 5 tips for moving to a new country and feeling right at home in a place that is not yet yours.

 Step 1: Settle

 A lot of us, and I have done it too, don’t understand the importance of feeling good at home.
 You can think that because it’s temporary or cheap, it’s the best solution.
 But you need a place where you will want to come back at the end of your day.
 A place where you can feel at peace and that will soon become your home.
 This is your gift to you.